leonlafa/gridsome-source-cryptocompare/README.md

 <a href="https://www.npmjs.com/package/gridsome-source-cryptocompare" rel="npm">![Foo](npm-readme.png)</a>

 ## Features

-To date the plugin only offers 'Toplist by 24H Volume Subscriptions' data.
+To date the plugin only offers _'Toplist by 24H Volume Subscriptions'_.
 Plans to addd more API calls are in the pipeline.
+- Price _(the plugin only supports single tsyms ATM)_
+- Historical Data
+- Pair Mapping
+- News Articles

 ## Basic usage

-When your the project has successfully built a success message will appear to indicate that the API has connected  and results have been returned successfully.
+When your the project has successfully built a success message will appear to indicate that the API has connected  and results have been returned from the API.

 ![](gridsoe-crypto-compare-success.png)